Squarespace is one of the fastest-growing and one of the best website builders in the industry.

 Squarespace already comes with an extensive catalog of features and abilities that will be enough for 90% of users.
 However, if you ever want to extend your site with some third-party integrations, Squarespace supports those as well.

 There are loads of extensions that you can add to your site with a mere couple of clicks.
-For example, you can integrate Squarespace with your preferred accounting software, your fulfillment center software, or a marketing tool.
+For example, you can integrate Squarespace with your preferred accounting software, your fulfillment center software, or an email marketing tool.

-If you do want to install any of them on your site, click on the extension, and then on connect to site.
+If you do want to install any of them on your site, click on the extension, and then connect to the site.

 13) Launch Your Squarespace Site to the Public

 At this stage, your Squarespace website is private and not visible to the outside world.
 To make it public, you need to activate it.

 Go to the Squarespace dashboard, and into Settings.
 Click on Site Availability.

 To complete the launch process, you’ll have to upgrade to one of Squarespace’s paid plans.